voiceittech/VoiceIt2-AWSConnect/README.md

 > In AWS Lambda web UI...

 2. Create a new Lambda Function with the `Go 1.x` runtime (Either create a new role, or use an existing role with Full Access to DynamoDB).
-3. Add an API Gateway trigger (Create a new API with Security=Open [other options can be left to default values])
+3. Add an API Gateway trigger (Create a new API with Security=Open [other options can be left to default values]) & Add

 > In `aws cli`...